Open to new roles

 Unified Analytics Dashboard

-A 2-year enterprise engagement with Optimal Strategix Group — unifying fragmented data across multiple brands into one workspace that works for both marketing managers and data analysts, without compromising either.
+A two-year enterprise engagement with Optimal Strategix Group.
+The job: take fragmented data scattered across multiple brands and unify it into one workspace that works for both marketing managers and data analysts.
+Two very different users, one product, no compromises.

 The Problem

 A parent company managing multiple brands had no unified view of their data.
-Teams switched between disconnected tools, manually stitching together reports.
-Insights came late or got missed entirely.
-The problem wasn't a lack of data — it was the lack of a coherent system to navigate it.
+Teams switched between disconnected tools and manually stitched together reports.
+The problem wasn't a lack of data.
+It was the lack of a coherent system to navigate it.

 My Role

-Lead UX Designer across a 2-year engagement.
-End-to-end design — from user research and persona development through information architecture, interaction design, wireframes, and a full high-fidelity prototype, in close collaboration with product stakeholders and engineering.
+Lead UX Designer across a two-year engagement.
+End-to-end design, from user research and persona development through information architecture, interaction design, wireframes, and a full high-fidelity prototype.

 The Design Challenge

-Sarah (Marketing Manager) — works fast, switches brands constantly, needs visual clarity.
-John (Data Analyst) — needs control, depth, and precision.
-The risk: build for the analyst and lose the marketer.
-Simplify for the marketer and frustrate the analyst.
+Sarah (Marketing Manager): works fast, switches brands constantly, needs visual clarity.
+John (Data Analyst): needs control, depth, and precision.
+Build for the analyst and you lose the marketer.
+Simplify for the marketer and you frustrate the analyst.
+The job was to build for both without compromise.

 Research Insight That Changed Everything

-In a key user interview, Sarah said she wasn't struggling to find data — she was struggling to trust it.
-That moved our framing from “show more data” to “make data feel reliable and navigable.”
+In a key interview, Sarah told me she wasn't struggling to find the data.
+She was struggling to trust it.
+That single sentence shifted our framing from “show more data” to “make data feel reliable and navigable.”
 Clarity became the design value, not volume.

 Designed report editing directly inside the dashboard view.
 Every context switch carries cognitive overhead.
 Keeping users in flow dramatically lowers the effort-to-insight ratio.